plblum/jivs/docs/Jivs_API.md

 So review and edit the `createTextLocalizerService() function`.
 #### Setup for ValueHostConfig.dataType
 The {DataType} token is useful in making the error message for a Data Type Check validator cover multiple data types.
 Instead of "Enter a date." and "Enter a number.", one error message can say "Enter a {DataType}.".
-1. Assign the dataType property during configuration shown here using the [`ValidationManagerConfigBuilder class`](#the-validationmanagerconfigbuilder-class):
+1. Assign the dataType property during configuration shown here using the [`ValueHostsManagerConfigBuilder class`](#the-valuehostsmanagerconfigbuilder-class):
     ```ts
     builder.field('Age', LookupKey.Integer);
     ```